• Skip to content

 You have a modest 310 horsepower to work with when you press down on the accelerator pedal.
 I say modest because given the weight of the Titan XD it really isn’t all that much.

 As a point of comparison, the flagship Nissan Maxima sedan weighs half as much and uses its 300 horsepower to sprint around.
 With the Titan XD, you’ll slowly move away from a dead stop and continue plodding along until you reach 1,600 RPM.
-Suddenly, torque kicks in and quickly moves up to the full 555 foot-pounds of pulling capacity, turning this languid beast into a true road animal.

 I’ve driven each of the crew cab models supplied by Ram, Chevrolet, GMC, and Ford, and will tell you that the Nissan stacks up well against the competition.
 The Titan XD not only projects a formidable presence in appearance when stationary, but does more so as it travels down the road.
-I’m glad my model came with the split side mirrors as the lower portion shows traffic in the adjoining lanes.

 Handling and ride comfort are enhanced by way of a heavy-duty suspension design, new to the Titan line.
 It features a double-wishbone suspension with a stabilizer bar up front and a rigid rear axle suspension with leaf springs and leaf bushings at the rear.
-Nissan placed twin-tube shock absorbers at all four corners and tapped American Axle to manufacture the front and rear differentials.
-An electronic locking rear differential is also available.

 Any truck with 4×4 capabilities must be put through the paces.
 In my earlier test (found here), the Arizona desert was the backdrop.
 Flat lands reveal little about a truck’s abilities, but when hooked up with a boat or cargo and when ascending a roadway or bridge, its strength becomes evident.